Minimizing Human Intervention in Online Classification: Table of Contents

 {\bf b.
-Theoretical Guarantees} We provide the first regret bounds for the online classification with expert guidance problem.
+Theoretical Guarantees} We provide bounds on the regret of \vhc\ and \extc.
 Using tools from convex geometry, we show that \vhc\ achieves a regret scaling as $\bigO(\log^d{T})$ after $T$ queries, where $d$ is the embedding dimension.
 These bounds are distribution-free and robust.
 Moreover, we show that in dimension $d=1$, \vhc\ is minimax optimal.
-To complement our distribution-free bounds, we additionally show that for well-separated subgaussian mixtures with equal weights, a Center-based Classifier (\extc) attains regret proportional to $N\log{N}$ when $T \le e^d.$
+To complement our distribution-free bounds, we additionally show that for well-separated subgaussian mixtures with equal weights, \extc attains regret proportional to $N\log{N}$ when $T \le e^d.$